"Everyone dies not everyone really lives" ~ Braveheart.

 - Realize that life is not all about money and possessions.
 Try experiences.

 - Don’t make excuses for where you are in life.
-You are there because of the best choices you made.
+You are there because of what you thought were the best choices at the time.

 - Keep on dreaming big.
 "Life" can start after 60.